zeruhur/loner/en/wip/world_builders_guide.md

 ##### **📌 Example: Blending Genres in Action**

-*The frontier town of Black Hollow stands isolated in the wastelands, where the sky burns red at dusk and the wind carries whispers from the mines below.
-The protagonist, a bounty hunter with a cursed six-shooter, tracks outlaws through the desolate canyons, but as their hunt progresses, they begin to question whether their targets were ever human.
-Legends of an ancient hunger beneath the sands prove true, and survival means learning the rules of a world that is neither fully lawless nor entirely mortal.*
+*The frontier town of Black Hollow stands alone in the wastelands, where the sky burns red at dusk and the wind carries whispers from the mines below.
+The protagonist, a bounty hunter wielding a cursed six-shooter, tracks outlaws through desolate canyons—only to realize their targets may not be human at all.
+Legends speak of an ancient hunger beneath the sands, and surviving this place means understanding a world that defies both mortal law and natural order.*

 ### **Making the Setting Playable**